 If “Dearly Beloved” is sweet serenity, then “Suicide Mission,” composed by Jack Wall, is the exact opposite: raw, heart-pumping adrenaline.

 The anthem of Mass Effect 2, the Empire Strikes Back of BioWare’s acclaimed spacefaring trilogy, “Suicide Mission” plays during the game’s final sequence.
-Commander Shepard is conducting a high-wire mission to defeat the civilization-threatening Collectors, and success hinges on the capabilities of his/her team.
+Commander Shepard is conducting a high-wire mission to defeat the civilization-threatening Collectors, and success hinges on the capabilities of Shepard’s team.

 Throughout Mass Effect 2, players were readying for this moment.
-Every decision you made, character you befriended, and loyalty mission you completed would ultimately influence who lived and who died on that eleventh-hour suicide run.
+Every decision you made, character you befriended, and loyalty mission you completed would ultimately influence who lived and who died during that eleventh-hour suicide run.
 No one’s fate was safe—not even Shepard’s.

 At least, that was what EA’s marketing materials had you believe.
 Sure, not every decision had an impact, but enough moments did.
 It all culminated with one of gaming’s best end sequences, and one of the greatest video game songs to hit the ears.
 “Suicide Mission” is exciting, harrowing, emotional, and gratifying, all in just under five minutes.